waldronlab/BugSigDB/README.md

 ## Purging homepage SMW caches

-The image configured to automatically purge homepage once per hour, you can configure this using the following environment variables:
+The image is configured to automatically purge the homepage once per hour.
+You can configure this using the following environment variables:

 ```